‘Digital Crafts: Industrial Technologies for Applied Artists and Designer Makers’ by Ann Marie Shillito.

 What the book covers:

 The technologies covered include 2D and 3D digital designing and modelling: CAD and processing, 3D printing (additive manufacture), reverse engineering (scanning and digitising), CNC machining, laser and waterjet cutting.
 The illustrations feature a breathtaking selection of work by contemporary makers.
 Many of them are early adopters of these technologies.
-This book illustrates the exciting potential of these tools to add value to your designer maker practice, as well as being inspiring and there to extend your range of work.
+This book illustrates the exciting potential of these tools to add value to your designer maker practice and three designer makers included in the book use Anarkik3D Design for creating their work.
+There are Farah Bandookwala, Birgit Laken and Elizabeth Armour whose work can be seen here.
+As well as being inspired by these technologies they have used them to extend their range of work.
+And you could too.

 This information in this book is even more relevant today as these technologies have become very accessible and straightforward to use by everyone.
 It is available to purchase online from Bloomsbury and Amazon.
 Get your copy now!